-The ACS Staffing Plan for the proposed Adult-Use Retail License details the processes the company will use to provide the highest quality service and products for customers age 21+ while acting in compliance with Cannabis Control Commission.
-The Human Resources Manager, in coordination with the Executive Director, is responsible for maintaining and updating the staffing plan to ensure ACS has sufficient staff possessing the skills and experience needed to ensure successful operations as a co-located facility.
+The ACS Staffing Plan details the processes the company will use to provide the highest quality service and products while acting in compliance with Cannabis Control Commission.
+The Human Resources Manager, in coordination with ACS Leadership, is responsible for maintaining and updating the staffing plan to ensure ACS has sufficient staff possessing the skills and experience needed to ensure successful operations as a co-located facility.
 ACS encourages personal growth, development, and empowerment for its agents.
+ACS's Training and Staffing Plan shall include the following requirements: